LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Auburn's games have gone over 54.5 points in three of four chances this season.

-- The two teams combine to score 78.5 points per game, 24.0 more than the total in this contest.
+- The combined points per game average of the two teams, 78.5, is 24.0 points more than Saturday's over/under.

-- These two squads combine to surrender 38.3 points per game, 16.2 fewer than this contest's over/under.
+- The 38.3 combined points per game that these two squads have allowed this season are 16.2 fewer than the 54.5 over/under in this contest.

-- LSU Tigers games this season feature an average total of 62.8 points, a number 8.3 points higher than Saturday's over/under.
+- The LSU Tigers and their opponents have scored an average of 62.8 points per game in 2021, 8.3 more than Saturday's total.

-- In 2021, games involving the Auburn Tigers have averaged a total of 56.1 points, 1.6 more than the set total in this contest.
+- The 56.1 PPG average total in Auburn Tigers games this season is 1.6 points more than this game's over/under.

 LSU Stats and Trends

+- Thus far this year LSU has two wins against the spread.

-- This season, the LSU Tigers have just one against the spread win in three games as a favorite of 3.5 points or more.
+- This season, the LSU Tigers have just one ATS win in three games as a favorite of 3.5 points or more.

 - LSU's games this year have eclipsed the over/under one time in four opportunities (25%).

-- LSU is 2-2 against the spread and 3-1 overall in games when it scores more than 15.5 points.
+- When LSU puts up more than 15.5 points, it is 2-2 against the spread and 3-1 overall.

 - This year, the LSU Tigers have three turnovers, one fewer than the Auburn Tigers have takeaways (4).